FORGIS98/roadToCTF/PicoCTF/2019/GeneralSkills/README.md

 # Strings It
 Can you find the flag in file without running it?
 You can also find the file in /problems/strings-it_0_b76c77672f6285e3a39c188481cdff99 on the shell server.

+# What's a net cat?
+Using netcat (nc) is going to be pretty important.
+Can you connect to 2019shell1.picoctf.com at port 4158 to get the flag?

+# Based
+To get truly 1337, you must understand different data encodings, such as hexadecimal or binary.
+Can you get the flag from this program to prove you are on the way to becoming 1337?
+Connect with nc 2019shell1.picoctf.com 29594.

+bin, oct, hex

+# Firts Grep 2
+Can you find the flag in /problems/first-grep--part-ii_6_84224d7d745e41d24bde7e7bc7062bbe/files on the shell server?
+Remember to use grep.

+# Plumbing
+Sometimes you need to handle process data outside of a file.
+Can you find a way to keep the output from this program and search for the flag?
+Connect to 2019shell1.picoctf.com 21957.

+# Whats The Difference
+Can you spot the difference? kitters cattos.
+They are also available at /problems/whats-the-difference_0_00862749a2aeb45993f36cc9cf98a47a on the shell server

+Using `vbindiff` or `cmp  --verbose --print-bytes  cattos.jpg kitters.jpg` we get the flag

+# Where is the file
+I've used a super secret mind trick to hide this file.
+Maybe something lies in /problems/where-is-the-file_3_19c1a7766ac2747c446eb9666a9b4fb4. oculta por empezar con un "."